lih/WiQEE-pages/capricon-tutorial.md

-The idea is to use the `vocabulary` verb to retrieve the vocabulary before executing the quote, save that vocabulary somewhere, then run the quote (which can perform arbitrary modifications to the stack and the vocabulary), and restore the old vocabulary afterwards using `set-vocabulary`.
+The idea is to use the `vocabulary` verb to retrieve the vocabulary before executing the quote, save that vocabulary somewhere, then run the quote (which can perform arbitrary modifications to the stack and the vocabulary), and finally restore the old vocabulary afterwards using `set-vocabulary`.

 The question is : where do we save the old vocabulary, so that executing the quote won't accidentally override the place we chose ?